-In this comprehensive guide on how to write a personal statement for a master’s degree in the UK, we covered everything you need to know to write a successful postgraduate personal statement.
+In this comprehensive guide on how to write a Masters personal statement in the UK, we covered everything you need to know to write a successful postgraduate personal statement.
 Plus, real student examples.

 We really understand how challenging and stressful can be to write a personal statement for a master.
 Let’s start.